jonnycomes/survivorpy/README.md

 sv.refresh_data()
 ```

-To see a summary of what changed during the update (e.g., which tables were modified), pass `verbose=True`:
+To see a summary of what changed during the update (e.g. which tables were modified), pass `verbose=True`:

 ```python
 sv.refresh_data(verbose=True)